kevinherzig/Unraid7-OmyZsh/README.md

 umount /tmp/root
 ```

-Now use user scripts to create a script that will run on first array mount.
+Now use the user scripts plugin to create a script that will run on first array mount.
 This script will mount the root directory and change the default root shell to zsh.
 ```
 #!/bin/bash